OddDuckMoose/cert-prep/README.md

 Built for cybersecurity professionals preparing for CompTIA certifications.
 Every question includes the correct answer, a full explanation of *why* it's correct, and *why* the other choices are wrong.
 Questions are scenario-based and aligned with official exam objectives.

+Continually adding resource materials, preperations, and modules.
+Let me know if something should be added!!
 ---

 ## 📋 Certifications Covered